KoalaBR/spotlight/readme.md

 at the start of the file.
 Now you can just follow the instructions from *Getting it to run*.

+If you compile reverse image search on Windows the build process will look for curl in `c:\projekte\curl\curl.dll` and `c:\projekte\curl\include` .

+If you want another base directory, add a file `curl.config` and enter the directory path.

 ## Icons